Sibilino/yii2-dygraphswidget/README.md

 - **xIsDate**: Set this property to true if the x-values (first value in each row of the data matrix) are date strings, in order to properly convert them to JS date objects for Dygraphs.
 - **scriptUrl**: The URL where the Dygraphs.js library is taken from.
 If not set, the widget will locally publish its own distribution of the Dygraphs library.
 - **model** and **attribute**: Specify a `yii\base\Model` instance and one of its attributes in order to take the data from it.
+- **attributes**: To be used when `data` contains a data provider.
+Configure `attributes` with a list of the model attributes that will be in every row of the data matrix.
+If this list is empty, all attributes will be taken.
 - **jsVarName**: Specifies a custom name for the JS variable that will receive the Dygraphs object upon creation.
 - **htmlOptions**: Additional HTML attributes for the graph-containing div.